themrleon/rpi-experiments/README.md

 # What is this?
-Set of experiments revisiting the **Raspberry Pi Model B 512MB** in 2025 to see what it is capable.
-Since desktop environment is too heavy for it, my focus will be on a thing called **framebuffer**, in headless/console mode, which still allow us to use the GPU and graphics!
+A set of experiments revisiting the **Raspberry Pi Model B 512MB** in 2025 to see what it is capable.
+Since desktop environment is too heavy for it, my focus will be on a thing called **framebuffer**, in headless/console mode, which still allow us to use the GPU and graphics.

 # Raspberry Pi Model B rev 2 512MB
 <img width="500" height="500" alt="image" src="https://github.com/user-attachments/assets/745bd5f6-3090-40f0-906b-0cd78af5f0d5" />